CakeDC/users/Docs/Documentation/Installation.md

 application and then use the plugin configuration to use your own tables instead.
 Please refer to the [Extending the Plugin](Extending-the-Plugin.md) section to check all the customization options

-You can create the first user, the super user by issuing the following command
+You can create the first user, the superuser by issuing the following command

 ```
-bin/cake users addSuperuser
+bin/cake users add_superuser
 ```

 Customization